Paper Contribution Type

 1. Molecular Property Prediction (QM9): The model was evaluated on 12 quantum chemical property prediction tasks for small molecules (134k molecules; 100k train, 18k val, 13k test split).
 DenoiseVAE achieved state-of-the-art or second-best performance on 11 of the 12 tasks, with particularly significant gains on $C_v$ (heat capacity), indicating better capture of vibrational modes.

 2. Force Prediction (MD17): The task was to predict atomic forces from molecular dynamics trajectories for 8 different small molecules (9,500 train, 500 val split).
-DenoiseVAE was the top performer on 5 of the 8 molecules, demonstrating its superior ability to capture dynamic properties.
+DenoiseVAE was the top performer on 5 of the 8 molecules (Aspirin, Benzene, Ethanol, Naphthalene, Toluene), though it underperformed Frad on Malonaldehyde, Salicylic Acid, and Uracil by significant margins.

-3. Ligand Binding Affinity (PDBBind v2019): On the PDBBind dataset, the model showed strong generalization, outperforming baselines like Uni-Mol particularly on the more challenging 30% sequence identity split.
+3. Ligand Binding Affinity (PDBBind v2019): On the PDBBind dataset with 30% and 60% protein sequence identity splits, the model showed strong generalization, outperforming baselines like Uni-Mol particularly on the more stringent 30% split across RMSE, Pearson correlation, and Spearman correlation.

-4. Ablation Studies: The authors analyzed the sensitivity to key hyperparameters, namely the prior’s standard deviation ($\sigma$) and the KL-divergence weight ($\lambda$), confirming that $\lambda=1$ and $\sigma=0.1$ are optimal.
-Removing the KL term leads to trivial solutions (zero noise).
+5. Ablation Studies: The authors analyzed the sensitivity to key hyperparameters, namely the prior’s standard deviation ($\sigma$) and the KL-divergence weight ($\lambda$), confirming that $\lambda=1$ and $\sigma=0.1$ are optimal.
+Removing the KL term leads to trivial solutions (near-zero noise).
+An additional ablation on the Noise Generator depth found 4 EGNN layers optimal over 2 layers.
+A comparison of independent (diagonal) versus non-independent (full covariance) noise sampling showed comparable results, suggesting the EGNN already captures inter-atomic dependencies implicitly.

-5. Case Studies: Visualizations of the learned noise variances for different molecules confirmed that the model learns chemically intuitive noise patterns.
-For example, it applies smaller perturbations to atoms in rigid bicyclic structures and larger ones to atoms in flexible functional groups.
+6. Case Studies: Visualizations of the learned noise variances for different molecules confirmed that the model learns chemically intuitive noise patterns.
+For example, it applies smaller perturbations to atoms in a rigid bicyclic norcamphor derivative and larger ones to atoms in flexible functional groups of a cyclopropane derivative.
+Even identical functional groups (e.g., hydroxyl) receive different noise scales in different molecular contexts.

 • Primary Conclusion: Learning a molecule-adaptive and atom-specific noise distribution is a superior strategy for denoising-based pre-training compared to using fixed, hand-crafted heuristics.
 This more physically-grounded approach leads to representations that better capture molecular force fields.